astrogirlnim/lapack_ai/MODERNIZATION/memory_bank/mmemory_bank_progress.md

 - ✅ **Proven Optimization Methodology**: Phase-by-phase approach yielding measurable results
 - ✅ **Comprehensive Testing Framework**: All validation tools updated and working
 - ✅ **Performance Baseline**: Clear 42% improvement target for additional optimization
+- Phase 8.3 (Function Call Overhead Elimination) completed: All 49 AlphaTensor operations are now inlined in the main routine, eliminating function call overhead.
+The obsolete vectorized subroutine is ready for deletion.
+Codebase is ready for next optimization steps.